mattnickel/guruapp/README.md

     - Installed version should be: 6.0.3.4

 2. Install Rails if needed
-    - Terminal: gem install rails
+    - Terminal: sudo gem install rails

 ### Install Postgresql
 1. Check the version of postgres